valarx/optional_explanation/explanation.md

 Solution from the point of view of type theory
 ----------------------------------------------

 Type teory suggests to use option type encapsulating value and tagging it to signal if it is empty or not.
 I.e. we are extendig set of values `A` with exactly one more value, which represents `empty` value.
 In various programming languages it is represented in different ways: `Maybe`, `Option`, `optional`.
-There is distinction from NullObject pattern, since unlike NullObject, option type is:
+There is distinction from `NullObject` pattern, since unlike `NullObject`, option type is:
 1. enforced by type system.
 2. doesn't require any special crafting to not affect calling functions.
 3. as a consequence of 1. and 2., much harder to misuse .